Google Discloses An Unpatched Windows Bug (Again)

 Re: (Score:2)

+What was Microsoft expecting here?
+I would expect the same to happen to Google, Apple, or any other big company if it took them that long to fix a bug that's been known for that long.

+MS is blatantly riding their exception from liability for what in all other tech products would be called gross negligence and would make the manufacture criminally and civilly liable.
+Until they do get that liability, like they should, nothing is going to change.

-Re: They dont wanna fix bugs (Score:1)
+Re: They dont wanna fix bugs (Score:3, Informative)

 That's a design flaw that affects all platforms.
 Microsoft can't single handedly fix SSID spoofing.
 This article however describes a bug in Microsoft code.